Rhamnus purshiana. Family: Rhamnaceae

 Women who are pregnant or breastfeeding should not use cascara sagrada.

-The bark is considered safe only after it’s been aged for one year.
+The bark is considered safe only after it’s been aged for 1 year.